5th November 2020 - 4 min read

 It’s never easy to get rejected when it comes to love or job applications, and loan applications are no different.
 You’ll be waiting, hoping, and praying that your loan comes through and if it doesn’t, cue the crushing blows.

 To reduce your chances of being a loan-reject, your application needs to be a solid one.
 But how exactly do banks measure your financial status?
 What do they look for when it comes to approving loans?
 Here are the three main areas that prospective lenders will focus on when reviewing financing applications:

-Therefore, even if you are making mad money as a freelancer or a sole-proprietor, when compared to a permanent employee with a fixed monthly salary, you’re likely to appear as the higher-risk applicant.
+Therefore, even if you are making big money as a freelancer or a sole-proprietor, when compared to a permanent employee with a fixed monthly salary, you’re likely to appear as the higher-risk applicant.
 Don’t worry though – just like look for loans that welcome applicants by both salaried and self-employed employees, like the RHB Easy-Pinjaman Express and Alliance Bank CashFirst Personal Loan.

 In addition, the high status of the company you work for i.e. MNC or public-listed firm could help bolster your application, whereas a newly-incorporated sole-proprietor may not hold as much sway.